 In addition to having a primary academic adviser, Miami students are provided a network of faculty and staff who are committed to their success throughout their undergraduate experience.
 This success network includes faculty and staff academic advisers, divisional academic advisers, and staff in the residence hall as well as other academic support and career-related offices.

-Academic Advisers provide support about the Global Miami Plan for Liberal Education and the Honors Program, divisional and major requirements, choosing a major, career planning, and making referrals to appropriate campus support offices.
+Academic advisers provide guidance on the Global Miami Plan for Liberal Education, divisional and major requirements, choosing a major, and career planning; and, when appropriate, they also make referrals to appropriate campus support offices.

 Students who have not decided on a major are assigned to the University Studies Program which is administered by the College of Arts and Science Advising Office.
 University Studies students receive advising from faculty members in the College of Arts and Science.
 Once University Studies students decide upon a major, they are assigned an appropriate adviser from the department or program of their major.

-A number of support services are available for students pursuing special areas of interest, including the University Honors Program, Study Abroad, Intercollegiate Athletics, and the Reserve Officer Training Corps.
-The Rinella Learning Center also provides services such as tutoring and peer mentoring for students experiencing academic difficulty through its Tutorial Assistance Program (TAP).
-Students with learning disabilities and/or attention deficit disorder can get help from the Center's Learning Disabilities Services.
+A number of support services are available for students pursuing special areas of interest, including the University Honors Program, Study Abroad (Global Initiatives), Intercollegiate Athletics, and the Reserve Officer Training Corps.
+The Rinella Learning Center also provides such services as tutoring and peer mentoring for students experiencing academic difficulty through its Tutorial Assistance Program (TAP).
+Students with learning disabilities and/or attention deficit disorder can get help from Student Disability Services.

 All students are invited to take advantage of additional advising opportunities designed to help them explore career options, start job searching, and build professional networks.
 In addition to sponsoring the popular career fairs, Career Services brings over 200 employers to campus each year and provides a number of helpful resources, including an on-campus interview program and a library housing employer listings and job vacancies.